ijc3093/Playwright_E2E_Test_SauceDemo/README.md

     - The Page Object Model (POM) abstracts all selectors and page-specific interactions into dedicated page classes (e.g., LoginPage.ts, ProductsPage.ts, CartPage.ts, CheckoutPage.ts and CheckoutOveriewPage).
 This maintains test files clean, readable, and focused on the user experience.

     - A custom loggedInPage fixture is used to handle test state and minimize redundant login procedures.
-This encourages code reuse and ensures a tidy test body..
+This encourages code reuse and ensures a tidy test body.

     - Utility/Helper Functions: Reusable logic, such as data generators, is placed in a separate utils directory to keep our core test and page object files focused.